Penguinin-hub/PenAttendify-iOS-package/README.md

 1. Download the PenAttendify framework from the provided link.

-2. Unzip the downloaded file, and you'll find `PenAttendify.framework` file.
+2. Unzip the downloaded file, and you'll find `PenAttendify.xcframework` file.

 3. In Xcode, open your project, and navigate to the project's **General** settings.

-4. Drag and drop the `PenAttendify.framework` file into the **Frameworks, Libraries, and Embedded Content** section.
+4. Drag and drop the `PenAttendify.xcframework` file into the **Frameworks, Libraries, and Embedded Content** section.

 5. Make sure to select the **Copy items if needed** option when adding the framework to your project.

-6. In the **Build Settings** tab, locate the **Framework Search Paths** section and add the path to the folder containing the `PenAttendify.framework`.
+6. In the **Build Settings** tab, locate the **Framework Search Paths** section and add the path to the folder containing the `PenAttendify.xcframework`.

-7. In the **Build Phases** tab, expand the **Embed Frameworks** section and ensure that `PenAttendify.framework` is listed.
+7. In the **Build Phases** tab, expand the **Embed Frameworks** section and ensure that `PenAttendify.xcframework` is listed.

 8. Build your project to ensure the integration was successful.